nvsr07/yucca-storage/mongocluster/iotimporter/README.rst

                             memory as the whole dataset.
       --sensordata          Instead of performing data insertion just print sensors data to configure the sensor before insertion.
+      -l LIMIT, --limit LIMIT
+                            Limit the inserted entries to the specified amount.
+(0 means no limit)

 .. note::